nbsp1221/agentforge/README.md

 - All data is stored in Docker volumes for persistence.
 - You can place files you want to access from n8n in the `./files` directory, which is mounted to `/files` in the n8n container.
 - LiteLLM configuration is stored in `litellm-config.yaml`.
+- LiteLLM admin UI is accessible at `http://localhost:4000/ui` using the credentials set in the environment variables.
 - This setup uses an external `caddy-network` which should be created before running the containers.
 - For security in production environments, be sure to set strong passwords and keys.